zaramarks1/ITMD542/lab2/Readme.md

 `node -v`

-## Step 2 - Install Express/Express Generator
+## Step 2 - Create or clone to project

+Here you will have two options, you can either clone a repository or create a new project.
+I will give instructions for both

+### Create

 Go to the folder you wish to create your project